wsstiles/Deep-Learning/README.md

 In this project, I explore some methods to approach classification problems with an **Artificial Neural Network** model.
 This ANN is used to classify articles of clothing using the Fashion MNIST dataset from TensorFlow.

 ## Fashion_MNIST_CNN.ipynb
 In this project, I further explore methods to approach classification problems by using a **Convolutional Neural Network** model on the fashion MNIST dataset.
-This ANN is used to classify articles of clothing using the Fashion MNIST dataset from TensorFlow.
+This CNN is used to classify articles of clothing using the Fashion MNIST dataset from TensorFlow.